czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

   - Start with a general overview of two kinds of decision-making, and then discuss several methodologies that can support analytical decision-making while incorporating ethical/social factors
   - Describe how common psychological proclivities and biases can influence decision-making
-  - Engineering decisions today are most usually made in groups, are often made under stress, and may or may not be subject to reevaluation
+  - Engineering decisions today are most usually made in groups, are often made under stress, and may or may not be subject to revaluation
     - We discuss some important factors that influence these processes
 - Naturalistic Decision-Making
   - The way we normally make decisions